 - Set permissions.

-The SQL injection is one of the top security threats.
-This comes under cyber crime.
+It is one of the top security threats.
+This comes under cybercrime.

-In SQL we have a concept called SQL Injection.
+In SQL, we have a concept called SQL Injection.
 This technique is used to inject the code.
-SQLi (SQL injection is also known as a type of hacking i.e. injection attack.)
-It is also known as web hacking technique.
+SQLi (It is also known as a type of hacking, i.e., injection attack.)
+It is also known as the web hacking technique.

-This injection injects malicious code into the database by giving input at a web page.
+This injection injects malicious code into the database by giving input to a web page.
 These inputs are having some conditi0ons, which are always true.
 With these conditions, hackers easily pass security tests.
-They can easily get data from SQL database.
-With SQL Injection they can add, modify, and delete records in the database.
-That database may be anyone among MySQL, SQL Server, Oracle, SQL Server, etc. is illegal.
+They can easily get data from the SQL database.
+With SQL Injection, they can add, modify, and delete records in the database.
+That database may be anyone among MySQL, SQL Server, Oracle, SQL Server, etc., is illegal.

 These attacks generally work on dynamic SQL statements.
-The SQL injection is a database engine dependent.
+It is database engine-dependent.
 This differs from engine to engine.
 When we ask for input to the user on the webpage like username and password.
 Unintentionally we are giving the user access to give that input directly into the database.

 Types of SQL Injection